Stringer-bit/Vehicle-Damage-Detector/README.md

-#MY CONTRIBUTION:
+#MY CONTRIBUTION

-I was responsible for
-Image Processing
+- All image processing
-  Converting images into greyscale
+- Converting images into greyscale
-  Converting uploaded images into SLIC segments that can be used as nodes for a Region Adjacency Graph Creating relationships between segments based on differences and similarity in segment features (intensity , gradient) Calculating Damage likelihood based on feature differences between segments Creating the GUI
+- Converting uploaded images into SLIC segments that can be used as nodes for a Region Adjacency Graph

-#TECHNOLOGIES:
--Java
--JavaFX

-  -JavaFX
+- Creating relationships between segments based on differences and similarity in segment features (intensity , gradient)
+- Calculating Damage likelihood based on feature differences between segments
+- Designing and Creating the GUI

+#TECHNOLOGIES
+- JavaFX
+- Java
-  -SLIC Segmentation
+- SLIC Segmentation
-  -Region Adjacency Graphs
-  -GraphStream
+- Region Adjacency Graph
+- GraphStream

 #FEATURES
 - Image loading and preprocessing